HeartWise-AI/Orion/README.md

 `torchrun --standalone --nnodes=1 --nproc-per-node=2 orion/utils/video_training_and_eval.py --config notebooks/config/config.yaml`

+The command you provided is used to run a distributed training or evaluation script using PyTorch's `torchrun` utility.
+Here’s a detailed breakdown of the command:

+1. **`torchrun`**: This is a utility provided by PyTorch to run distributed training scripts.
+It handles the initialization and execution of distributed training processes.

+2. **`--standalone`**: This flag indicates that the script will run in a standalone mode, meaning it will not connect to an external cluster or other nodes.

+3. **`--nnodes=1`**: This specifies the number of nodes (or clusters) to use for the training.
+In this case, it is set to 1, indicating that the script will run on a single node.

+4. **`--nproc-per-node=2`**: This specifies the number of processes (or GPUs) to run on each node.
+Here, it is set to 2, meaning that 2 processes will be run on the single node specified by `--nnodes`.

+5. **`orion/utils/video_training_and_eval.py`**: This is the path to the Python script that will be executed.
+This script likely contains the logic for training and evaluating a model.

+6. **`--config notebooks/config/config.yaml`**: This is an argument passed to the script, specifying the path to a configuration file (`config.yaml`).
+This configuration file typically contains settings and hyperparameters needed for the training and evaluation process.

+In summary, this command runs the `video_training_and_eval.py` script in a distributed manner with 2 GPU processes on a single node, using the configuration specified in `config.yaml`.

 ### Using a Jupyter Notebook

 1. Prepare your configuration file in YAML format as described above.